xpack/web-jekyll/pages/develop/how-to-create-xpack-git-repos.md

 do not enforce the use of the `xpack` named branch, this is only a recommendation." %}

 The following steps apply to GitHub.
-Adjust them for other sites.
+Adjust them for other Git hosting sites.

-The editor of choice is Visual Studio Code (VSC), but you can use any editor you like.
+The editor of choice is Visual Studio Code (VSC), but you can use any editor you like; just be sure that on Windows it does not mess the line terminations.

 ### Create the GitHub project